chauff/cse1500-web-transcripts/Lecture-2.md

 ![ZDNet web site](img/L2-zdnet-2014.png)

-While it is easy to point to very old Web designs and fault them, it should also be pointed out that in those times, every single HTTP request/response pair was time-consuming and expensive to achieve.
+While it is not hard to go back to very old Web designs and find faults in them, it should also be pointed out that in those times, every single HTTP request/response pair was time-consuming and expensive.
 It made sense to push as much content as possible into a single Web page which could then be sent to the client in a single HTTP response.

 ### Rule: If you cannot make it self-evident, make it self-explanatory

 Self-explanatory sites require users to expend a small amount of cognitive effort.
 When a site is not self-explanatory, a small amount of explanatory text can go a long way.
-In today's mobile world, it is wise to keep the mobile user in mind as well (scrolling is expensive).
+In today's mobile world, it is wise to keep the mobile user in mind as well (a lot of scrolling is undesired).

 Avoid *happy talk* - text without any content for the sake of adding some text (e.g. a welcome message).

-A very good example of this rule is the following Surveymonkey (]December 1, 2013](https://web.archive.org/web/20131201000510/https://www.surveymonkey.com/)) entry page:
+A very good example of this rule is the following Surveymonkey [December 1, 2013](https://web.archive.org/web/20131201000510/https://www.surveymonkey.com/)) entry page:

 ![Surveymonkey](img/L2-surveymonkey.png)

-### Expectations vs. reality
+### Expectations vs. reality: usability testing

 Our expectations of Web users are often not grounded in reality.
-We may expect users to be **rational**, **attentive**, having a clear goal in mind.
+We may expect users to be **rational**, **attentive**, with a **clear goal** in mind.

-Instead, they:
+Instead, the average user:

-- quickly scan a Web page (not even reading it);
+- quickly scans a Web page (not even reading it);
-- decide within seconds whether or not a site is worth their attention;
+- decides within seconds whether or not a site is worth their attention;
-- click on the first link they find;
+- clicks on the first link they find;
-- depend a lot on the browser's back button (and not all Web applications cannot deal with it);
+- depends a lot on the browser's back button (and not all Web applications cannot deal with it);
-- do not read instructions.
+- does not read instructions.

 Relevant scientific papers: [1](https://dl.acm.org/citation.cfm?id=1835513), [2](https://dl.acm.org/citation.cfm?id=2835833)